CleanDiffuserTeam/CleanDiffuser/cleandiffuser/invdynamic/README.md

 ```
 `params` is a dictionary containing the hyperparameters used to train the model. **Note that the training data is Gaussian normalized to improve the model performance.
 Related hyperparameters are also included in this dictionary.** If you are using CleanDiffuser-provided dataset, these normalizations are compatible with the default dataset setting.
 Otherwise, you need to manually normalize the dataset before using the pretrained model.

+Checkpoints can be downloaded from [here](https://1drv.ms/u/c/ba682474b24f6989/EVgO7dzZXIJNr-pZfk511GMBX2cAIMr30S7uz9XkML_fyA?e=y2GSHI).
+Please download this zip file and extract it to `~/`.

 Our `decision_diffuser` pipeline also uses these pretrained models to infer the actions.
 See `CleanDiffuser/pipelines/decision_diffuser/dd_d4rl.py` and take it as an example to use pretrained inverse dynamic models!